history | reviews | players | samples | ordering |

 We have 18 versions of chorus pedals due to all the options we offer, so they are built to your exact specs after we get your order.
 They take a few days to build and we will email when we process your order and again when your pedal is shipped.

 For easy ordering, check out our new website buyanalogman.com .
 The new website uses a shopping cart for everything so it's very easy to buy multiple items or add in options.
 It allows using paypal in addition to several other payment methods including credit cards.
-It also keeps track of status, tracking numbers, etc and allow editing orders after they are placed so it's best to use our new website.
+It also keeps track of status, tracking numbers, etc and allow editing orders after they are placed.

 Here is a